 Fortunately, it’s easy, fast, and cheap to create your own sugar-free powdered sugar at home.

-Place the Splenda and the cornstarch in a mixer or food processor.
-Blend on high speed for approximately 1 minute, until the texture is similar to powdered sugar.
-You may need to scrape down the mixer or processor bowl several times in the process.
+To make the powdered sugar substitute, combine 1 cup Splenda with 1 teaspoon cornstarch in a mixer or food processor.
+Blend on high speed for approximately 1 minute, or until the texture is similar to powdered sugar.
+You may need to scrape down the sides of the mixer or processor bowl several times in the process.

 Processing sugar this way can be messy.
 If you find that a lot of dust is flying out of the food processor, cover the feed tube with a kitchen towel to keep the area clean.

 This sugar-free powdered sugar can be stored in an airtight container for up to one month.
 Try dusting it on candies, tarts, or lemon bars to& give them a slight sweetness.
 This trick can even be used to replace the icing in some recipes.

 Powdered sugar is an essential ingredient in many recipes, particularly for baked goods with icing or frosting that require a smooth texture.

 However, this substitute will not work for every recipe.